-GRD 110 Typography I 2 2 3
+GRD 110 Typography I 2 3 3

-Prere quisite s: None

-Coreq uisites : None

 This course introduces the history and mechanics of type and its application to layout and design.
 Topics include topographic fundamentals, anatomy, measurements, composition, identification, and terminology.
 Upon completion, students should be able to demonstrate proficiency in design application, analysis, specification, and creation of typographic elements.